DSAM Partners (London) Limited - Pillar 3 Disclosure

 Under Rule 2.2.3R of the FCA’s Conduct of Business Sourcebook, the Firm is required to include on this website a disclosure about the nature of its commitment to the UK Financial Reporting Council's Stewardship Code (the “Code”) or, where it does not commit to the Code, its alternative investment strategy.

 The Firm monitors all investee companies as part of its general investment policy and approach.
-The Firm takes action in line with its investment objectives where its research of publically available information warrants such action.
+The Firm acts in line with its investment objectives where its research of publicly available information warrants such action.

 Where we have a right to vote in relation to investee companies, we will take decisions in the best interest of our investors and their long term interests and record what decisions we have taken in this respect.
-We do not normally make those decisions public.
+However, we do not normally make those decisions public.

 If the Firm investment strategy changes in such a manner that the provisions of the Code become relevant, the Firm will amend this disclosure accordingly.